How We Began

 - Thetas continue to achieve prominence in every professional field—from medicine to literature to politics.
 Check out some of our notable Thetas.

-- The Fraternity is a not-for-profit Indiana corporation with Kappa Alpha Theta Headquarters in Indianapolis, Ind.
+- The Fraternity is a not-for-profit Indiana corporation with Kappa Alpha Theta headquarters located in Indianapolis, Ind.